millionbonus/tiny-workers/readme.md

 # TinyWorkers #

-TinyWorkers is a library which help you create mulitthreaded program.
+TinyWorkers is a library which help you to create mulitthreaded program.

 ## License ##